 The Provider Certification and Compliance unit needs a position that functions at a higher level than an OAII.
 The incumbent is currently performing at this technical and paraprofessional level in response to the needs of the division and the unit.
 This performance has pointed toward the need for a higher-level classification.

 Quality oversight responsibilities have been increasing in complexity since 2006 when the federal Oversight agency Centers for Medicare and Medicaid Services approved the SOA/DHSS Waiver and the Quality Management Strategy.
-Clearly in 2009, when federal reviewers demanded enhanced quality assurance efforts and program integrity functions from the DHSS waiver program are being conducted.
-This position has had to help develop many of the tracking systems and reports that were required to respond to federal reviewers and will continue.
+In 2009, when federal reviewers demanded enhanced quality assurance efforts and program integrity functions from the DHSS waiver program, this position has had to help develop many of the tools, tracking systems, and reports that were required to respond to the federal reviewers and will continue to do so.

-The number of professional staff conducting certification and compliance evaluation efforts has remained the same though the higher-level functionsworkload have increased.
+The number of professional staff conducting certification and compliance evaluation efforts has increased and the higher-level functions of the position have increased as a result.
 Having this paraprofessional position communicate with applicant providers and other functions will help the efficiency of the professional evaluation processes.

-processesnecessarilyoffsite
+The incumbent currently has a wide knowledge base of the history of the unit and a thorough understanding of the complex processes used on a regular basis including an overview of many of the professional processes the incumbent does not necessarily perform.
+This includes the history of the application process, a detailed knowledge of the files and history of the providers and the processes used for archives and offsite storage.

-The Senior Services Technician (SST) position by definition “provides paraprofessional assistance to professionals performing, managing and/or administering senior service programs.”
-The SST position performs the following technical and paraprofessional duties; many of which are currently being performed by the Office Assistant II incumbent:
+The Senior Services Technician (SST) position by definition “provides paraprofessional assistance to professionals performing, managing, and/or administering senior service programs.”
+The SST position performs the following technical and paraprofessional duties; many are currently performed by the Office Assistant II incumbent:

 Current & Past Duties: